Undergraduate Course: Introduction to the Artists' Book (ARTX08054)

 + The relation of craft and technology to contemporary art practice.

-The course will start with structured classes, research and visits to book collections throughout the city and beyond.
+The course will start with structured classes, research and introductions to key works from a range of sources.

 Students will be asked to consider the nature of the book in relation to: